purej/purej-cfg/README.md

   * Automatic substitution (resolve) of expressions of the form ${my.key} inside config values
   * Convenience functionality: Subsets, merge, range-checks

-In contrary to the *Apache Commons Configuration* library which aims for the same goals, this library is extremly small (just 9k), has much better performance (see below) and does not require additional dependencies.
+In contrary to the *Apache Commons Configuration 1 and 2* library which aims for the same goals, this library is extremly small (just 9k), has much better performance (see below) and does not require additional dependencies.

 ## Requisites

-  * Java 1.8 or higher
+  * Java 1.8 or higher (tested with java 8, 11, 17)

 Maven users just need to add the following dependency: